BZIvanov/Learning-SQL-and-Git/Git/Git.md

 # Git

+---

 ## Git workflow

 *Working directory **->** Staging area **->** Repository (.git folder) **<->** Remote repository*

 1. Files we have made changes on are initially in working directory.
 With the add command we can put them in the Staging area.
-2. Files added in Staging area can me moved to the local repositoy by the commit command.
+2. Files added in Staging area can be moved to the local repositoy by the commit command.
 Only files that have been added to the staging area can be commited to the local repository.
-All other changed files after that have to be added first to the staging area with the add command.
+All other changed files after that have to be added first to the staging area with the **add** command.
 3. With push command files from the local repository are updated in the remote repository.

+---

 ## Commands